Cardiology Billing Services in Virginia

 Every VA payer has specific rules for cardiology claims.
 Here's how we navigate them.

-Palmetto GBA processes Medicare cardiology claims in Virginia with its own Local Coverage Determinations.
-We navigate Palmetto GBA's policies around modifier stacking to prevent medical necessity denials.
+Palmetto GBA (Jurisdiction M) processes Medicare cardiology claims in Virginia with its own Local Coverage Determinations.
+We navigate Palmetto GBA (Jurisdiction M)'s policies around modifier stacking to prevent medical necessity denials.

 Denial Prevention for Virginia Cardiology